COVID Protocols

 Accommodations at Hacienda Cusín (B,L,D)

-We leave the slopes of Imbabura Volcano and drive to Antisana National Park.
+We drive to Antisana National Park.
 Here we explore the high paramo, a tundra-like terrain with the stunning and snow-capped Antisana Volcano in view.
 Vistas here are on a grand scale, and several large lakes and ponds attract a variety of species.
 Our eyes are peeled for Andean Condor, very much at home here.
 We also look for Black-faced Ibis, Andean Lapwing, and a high-elevation hummingbird, the Andean Hillstar, as well as Giant Hummingbird.
 Black-chested Buzzard Eagle and Carunculated Caracara are two birds of prey we can study, and we also note plant life that exhibits adaptations required to survive in these high elevation grasslands.
 With luck we may even see Spectacled Bear.

 Enjoy lunch in a local restaurant before driving to Termas de Papallacta, well known for its natural thermal springs.